slatedocs/slate/source/includes/_persons.md

 Searches your teams data and fetches all the persons that meet the search criteria.
 The search term can be part of an email address, a first name or a last name.

+This result is paginated.
+An initial request returns an object with two fields: `persons` and `next_page_token`. `persons` contains an array of person resources.
+The value of `next_page_token` should be sent as the query parameter `page_token` in another request to retrieve the next page of results.
+While paginating through results each request must have identical query parameters other than the changing `page_token`, otherwise an `Invalid page_token variable` error will be returned.

+The absence of a `next_page_token` indicates that all the records have been fetched, though its presence does not necessarily indicated that there are _more_ resources to be fetched.
+The next page may be empty (but then would `next_page_token` would be `null` to confirm that there are no more resources).

 > Example Request

 ```shell